aedans/proton-old/README.md

 monads to allow their callee to decide how to run them.
 All expensive computations are done asynchronously, and any large amount of data is provided as a lazily evaluated stream.
-- Instead of operating on text buffers, Proton operates on an actual AST.
-Instead of using incredibly complicated tricks to efficiently parse, format, and refactor text, language plugins can operate on an internal data structure which exactly matches their semantics.
+- Instead of operating on ast buffers, Proton operates on an actual AST.
+Instead of using incredibly complicated tricks to efficiently parse, format, and refactor ast, language plugins can operate on an internal data structure which exactly matches their semantics.